JJin-B/TradeYourShelfOfShame/README.md

   `VITE_REACT_APP_AWS_API_Gateway_Address=https://your-aws-api-gateway-address`
 3. Start the app:
  `npm run dev`
-This command automatically compiles TypeScript to JavaScript and starts the development server.
-4. Open your browser and go to http://localhost:5173 (or the specified port number) to access the website.
+4. Make sure the backend is set up accordingly with the API address.
+Open your browser and go to http://localhost:5173 (or the specified port number) to access the website.